ericmuckley/starrydb-explorer/README.md

 Install virtualenv: `python3 -m pip install --user virtualenv`

-To create a virtual environment, navigate to the project folder and run: `python3 -m env <env>`, where `<env>` is the name of your new virtual environment.
+To create a virtual environment, navigate to the project folder and run: `python3 -m venv <env>`, where `<env>` is the name of your new virtual environment.

 Before installing packages inside the virtual environment, activate the environment: `source <env>/bin/activate`, where `<env>` is the name of your virtual environment.